* March Only! Free Saint Patrick Ebook Here.

 Use interactive catechism worksheets with your favorite fonts, colors, and SIZES.

 Today there are so many home education helps available that it can be easier for you to give a good education at home now than it was before the turn of the century.
 (That's a fun line to write - being one who used to use that term to mean one hundred years earlier!)
+Check out these ideas below.

 Sorting out the books is truly half the battle!
 We own more books that I will not use than those that I will.
 We've also thrown out more books than we will use.
 I want to share with you the good books that we have found, so you do not waste your money on goofy or bad books.
+At least you'll have an idea of good replacements when you need them.

 I cannot spend time writing about the bad books, so what you see on this site are the best books that we have found.
 Not that there are not other excellent books available, it's just that this is what we have found.